10 Types of Data Analytics Charts + Data Visualization Examples

 The different types of line graphs are pretty simple:

 • Basic Line Chart: This chart type displays data points connected by one straight line, representing a single variable’s evolution over a certain period.
-It excels in showcasing trends and patterns of only one metric.
+It excels in showcasing trends and patterns of only one product metric.

 • Multiline Chart: It showcases correlations and trends as well but between multiple variables.
 Each line represents a different parameter, making it possible to compare multiple data sets concurrently.